Tag Archives: Discipleship

 And as pilgrims, we’re called to be mindful travelers.

-Kevin Watson ~ Toward Deeper Christian Community
+Toward Deeper Christian Community by Kevin Watson

 There is a hunger in the church for meaningful community, where people can find support and comfort from others as they seek to grow in faith in the midst of the spectacular, tragic, and mundane events of real life.
 When I talk with church leaders about the importance of small group formation for Christian discipleship, people typically agree that small groups are important and that their churches would benefit from more small groups focused on life change.
 But they want to know how this kind of community can be created.